jerry9871/CausalLinkSim/README.md

 - Sky Darmos claims that the gravity constant is not proportional to the mass, but to the number of particles.
 Can that be relevant for this attempt?
 - In SR, momentum and energy are frame-dependent; rest mass is invariant.
 Therefore, each causal link has it's own momentum-like equivalent state.
 State vector is a property the causal link, rather than of the particle itself.
 (TODO -verify this claim - depends on the final implementation!)

-#### Inertia & Gravity merger (inspired by https://jonathanfay.com and https://derprimer.de/gravinertia/)
+#### Inertia & Gravity merger (inspired by https://jonathanfay.com, https://derprimer.de/gravinertia/, Relational Mechanics (A.K.T.
+Assis, 1999))

 "Mach’s principle requires that only relative quantities are included in the describing equations."
 Schrodinger (1925) was first to write the Lagrangian of any two interacting particles and for the universe: